tt the artist is the baltimore club queen bringing women to the front

 Whether she's running a feminist record label or painting 'Black pop art,' TT won't be confined to one discipline.

 Photography Crystina Bond

-The community spirit of the event is in keeping with TT’s focus on collaboration, but she has a more specific objective: uplifting other women, particularly women of colour.
+The community spirit of the event is in keeping with TT’s focus on collaboration, but she has a more specific objective: uplifting other women, particularly women of color.
 “Whether it’s owning your sexual freedoms or creating your own narratives as a woman, I feel like working together is so important, because you need to be around people who understand what you’re trying to do,” she says, perched in an armchair in a downtown Philadelphia hotel earlier that afternoon.
-“And who can better understand a woman or a woman of colour, than another woman?”
+“And who can better understand a woman, or a woman of color, than another woman?”